Ghydra0/embedded-software/PIC/README.md

 # PIC
-This folder contains projects done with the PICkit 4 and PIC18F4620 in C
+This folder contains projects done with the PICkit 4 and PIC18F4620 in C.
 ## License

 MIT License